 The Dangers of an Incorrect Tread Compound

 The rubber compound used to manufacture a tire is incredibly important.
 Without the correct compound, a tire’s components may not stay together while the tire is being used on the road.
 This issue can result in tread separation or other tire failures.
-When the treads of a tire separate, the tire may rapidly deflate which can then result in a driver losing control of his or her car and being involved in an accident.
+When the tread of a tire separates, the tire may rapidly deflate, which can then result in a driver losing control of his or her car and being involved in an accident.

 As a remedy for the problem, Dunlop will replace the affected tires for owners at no cost.

 A tire manufacturer may sometimes catch flaws in the design and construction of one or more of its tires before there are consumer complaints.
 But a number of recalls have been issued because consumers proactively reported problems with their tires.

 Consumers can report a suspected dangerous tire by calling the National Highway Traffic Safety Association (NHTSA) at 1 (888) 237-4236 to report any suspected tire defects.
 You may also file an online safety complaint at their website, safercar.gov.

 NHTSA will look into the reports made by consumers.
 If it is determined that the tires are unsafe, this association has the power to demand that a tire be recalled.

 The process for replacing a tire when it has been recalled is fairly straightforward: